-Although geofencing is most often applied on mobile applications for marketing targeted audiences, it can also be used as a tracker for fleets and vehicles, a tracking system for children, pets, assets, or a surveillance device at job sites to monitor employees.
+Although geofencing is most often applied on mobile applications for marketing targeted audiences, it can also be used as a tracker for fleets and vehicles, a tracking system for children, pets, and assets, or a surveillance device at job sites to monitor employees.
 The uses of geofences also extend to drones and other objects that remain mobile within a certain perimeter.
 In that case, a geofence is useful for setting up virtual boundaries for objects to only hover or move around the desired location.
-Again, the geofence has to be programmed within each such device and must have GPS signals to work.
+Again, the geofence must be programmed within each such device and have GPS signals to work.

 Geofencing has varied applications because it is a simple but resourceful technology.
 With the advancement in mobile technology, GPS signals can be accessed by anyone which greatly enhances the convenience and the scope of geofencing.
 The user just needs an application on their cellphone with geofence coded in it and allows location services to activate the geofence.